albumentations-team/albumentations-ai-blog/posts/2025/03-the-mystery-of-input-normalization/index.md

 - Age: typical value ~30, range [0, 100]
 - Annual income: typical value ~100,000, range [0, 1,000,000]

-If both have similar impact on the outcome, then after the model converges: `w₁ × 30 ≈ w₂ × 100,000`
+If both have similar impact on the outcome, then after the model converges: $w_1 \times 30 \approx w_2 \times 100,000$

-This means `w₁` ends up ~3,333 times larger than `w₂` just to compensate for the scale difference!
+This means $w_1$ ends up ~3,333 times larger than $w_2$ just to compensate for the scale difference!
 Without normalization, you can't compare coefficient magnitudes to understand feature importance — a huge coefficient might just mean the feature has small values, not that it's important.

 After normalizing both to `[0, 1]`, features with similar impact will have similar coefficient magnitudes.
 Now larger |w| actually means larger impact.